Archive for category Web Site development

 I started this blog in February 2009 and I am glad to say that it is something I have benefited from, though not in the ways I expected.

-As far as the technical side goes, I found it very interesting to begin the process of signing up for a domain, and uploading the software to get Wordpress blog software online, and tinkering with all the settings to get something which aligned to the vision which I was aiming for.
+As far as the technical side goes, I found it very interesting to begin the process of signing up for a domain, and uploading the software to get WordPress blog software online, and tinkering with all the settings to get something which aligned to the vision which I was aiming for.
 I even had a go at creating my own php code for the archive page which was interesting as this was the first web-based programming I’d ever done.
-I’ve posted the code here (http://www.martinogg.com/2009/06/article-archive-page-added-add-your-own-archive-page-easily-code-included/)
+I’ve posted the code here (https://www.martinogg.com/2009/06/article-archive-page-added-add-your-own-archive-page-easily-code-included/)

 Unfortunately this site didnt turn into the mass traffic hub I thought it would.
 In fact if I look at the statistics I would see less than 10 hits per week and of them I assume most are bots, considering the amount of spam that comes in.
 I’ve manged the hefty sum of £6 from google adsense clicks, which is still too low for me to take out!
 So as far as attaining recognition and making money from this venture is concerned, its been a complete failure.